Efficient quantum circuit for singular value thresholding: QSVT circuit

 \section{QSVT circuit}

 In this section, we further study the QSVT algorithm \cite{Duan17} based on the quantum circuit model.
 It provides the ability for the quantum computer to solve many NNM-based problems.
 Firstly, we describe the overview model of quantum circuit for QSVT.
-Secondly, we investigate in depth the realization of controlled rotation via quantum circuit.
-In particular, we introduce an adjustable parameter $\alpha$ in the controlled rotation step and demonstrate that the value of $\alpha$ can be computed ahead of implementing the quantum circuit to ensure high probability and high fidelity readout.
+Secondly, we investigate in depth the realization of controlled rotation via quantum circuit which involves the computation of ${\bf{U}}_{\sigma,\tau}$ and ${\bf{R}}_y$.
+In the stage of ${\bf{U}}_{\sigma,\tau}$, we introduce Newton's method and simplify the Newton iteration function in terms of an intermediate variable ${z_k}$.
+We also reduce the number of Newton iterations with the help of a magic number $R$.
+In the stage of ${\bf{R}}_y$, we introduce an adjustable parameter $\alpha$, and demonstrate that the value of $\alpha$ can be computed ahead of implementing the quantum circuit to ensure high probability and high fidelity readout.

-The overview of the circuit for solving QSVT is shown in Fig \ref{fig1}.
+The overview of the circuit for solving QSVT is shown in Fig. \ref{fig1}.
+A solution of QSVT with error $O\left( \varepsilon \right)$ can then be obtained.
 We omit the ancilla $\left| \tau \right\rangle$ in the following register presentation because it remains the same during the procedure of the quantum circuit.
+The detailed quantum circuit is presented as follows.

 (1) Prepare the quantum registers in the state